Mellon Dissertation Research Grants

 3. Recipients will be asked to submit a grant “update” in September of the upcoming academic year that lists the working title of their dissertation and includes a concise statement that very briefly describes their research project and summarizes how they used or plan to use the funds.

 There are three separate parts to the application.
 The first part is the completion of the online application form.
 The second part is the submission of your supporting documentation.
 The third part is clear communication with your advisor so know where to submit their letter of recommendation.
-All three parts must be completed before 11:59 pm on March 5, 2018.
+All three parts must be completed before the deadline.

 Part I: Complete the online application form via Qualtrics.

-The application for the Mellon Dissertation Research Grant Application can be found online.
+The application for the Mellon Dissertation Research Grant Application will be available online.

 This application informs us of your intent to apply for the grant.